 San José's beautiful, Victorian-inspired Teatro Nacional de Costa Rica (source: CR Tennis Club)

-The Juan Santamaría International Airport (SJO) is is located in Alajuela, 20 kilometers west of downtown San José.
+The Juan Santamaría International Airport (SJO) is located in Alajuela, 20 kilometers west of downtown San José.
 For many years, it was Costa Rica's only international gateway and was once Central America's busiest airport.
 Last year, over 4.7 million passengers came in and out of the country via SJO.
 Over 30 airlines have regularly scheduled service there, offering plenty of domestic travel options as well as international routes throughout the Americas and Europe.

 The Top Five Travel Destinations